ayxkaddd/jimmy/README.md

 # deps

-* libsixel and terminal which support it
+* libsixel and terminal which support it (foot for wayland, mlterm for X)
 * figlet (install manually cuz i was lazy to add it to install script)
 ---